Guten-Morgen1302/sportscom-chatbot/replit.md

-# SPIT SportsCom Elite Chatbot
+# SPIT SportsCom Chatbot

 ## Project Overview
-A sophisticated AI-powered chatbot designed for SPIT SportsCom committee to help students with sports-related queries.
+An AI-powered chatbot designed for SPIT SportsCom committee to help students with sports-related queries.
 The bot responds in Hinglish and provides information about:
 - Agility Cup events and team formation
 - Spoorthi sports fest details
 - Committee selections and interviews